 "Look you spoilt brat!
-I need to break the skin in order to heal you; it would be common decency not to accuse me of further injuring you!"
-She hissed, and held out her palm expectantly.
+I need to break the skin to heal you; it would be common decency not to accuse me of further injuring you!"
+She hissed and held out her palm expectantly.

 Katara gasped loudly; she was not expecting his sudden movement.
 But still he refused to let go.
 "Zuko!"